49pctber/crypto_payments/README.md

 I use [mempool.space](https://mempool.space) for the Bitcoin API.
 No special configuration is necessary.
 Note that a payment will be considered valid as soon as the transaction hits the mempool.
 You do not need to wait for the transaction to be confirmed.

+### Ethereum

+* `ethereum-mainnet`

+I use [etherscan.io](https://etherscan.io) for the Ethereum API.
+You must obtain an API key after making an account.
+Once you have an account, go to the [My API Keys](https://etherscan.io/myapikey) page.
+Set your `ETHERSCAN_TOKEN` environment variable to your API key.

 ### Cardano

 * `cardano-mainnet`